Salamis, Cyprus: Resistance to Persian rule

+Alexander the Great and Ptolemaic kingdom

 After Alexander the Great conquered the Persian Empire, Ptolemy I of Egypt ruled the island of Cyprus.
 He forced Nicocreon, who had been the Ptolemaic governor of the island, to commit suicide in 311 BC, because he did not trust him any more.
 In his place came king Menelaus, who was the brother of Ptolemy.
 Nicocreon is supposed to be buried in one of the big tumuli near Enkomi.
 Salamis remained the seat of the governor.

 In 306 BC, Salamis was the site of a naval battle between the fleets of Demetrius I of Macedon and Ptolemy I of Egypt.
 Demetrius won the battle and captured the island.

 In 58 BC, the Roman Republic annexed Cyprus; the Senate commissioned Cato the Younger to add Cyprus to the Republic's dominions.
 Ptolemy of Cyprus, the last Cypriotic king, committed suicide rather than surrender to Rome.

+Roman era

 In Roman times, Salamis was part of the Roman province of Cilicia.
 The seat of the governor was relocated to Paphos.
 The town suffered heavily during the Jewish uprising of AD 116–117.
 Although Salamis ceased to be the capital of Cyprus from the Hellenistic period onwards when it was replaced by Paphos, its wealth and importance did not diminish.
 The city was particularly favoured by the Roman emperors Trajan and Hadrian, who restored and established its public buildings.